moonline/HSR.BA.Project/README.md

 There are some virtual environments you can use to test EEPPI:

-- ADRepo installation: /test/integration/ADRepo
+- ADRepo Installation: /test/integration/ADRepo
-- CDAR installation: /test/integration/CDAR
+- CDAR Installation: /test/integration/CDAR
-- Redmine/Jira installation: /test/integration/PPT
+- Redmine/Jira Installation: /test/integration/PPT
+	* Please copy your Jira License to /test/integration/PPT before start the environment

+There is a vagrant environment containing EEPPI, ADRepo and Jira you can use to test EEPPI fully integrated:
+- /project/vagrant/
+	* Please copy your Jira License to /test/integration/PPT before starting the environment

 # Requirements